 What is a Leukodystrophy?

 Leukodystrophies are genetic disorders that mainly affect the white matter of the central nervous system (i.e. the brain or spinal cord).
 Most leukodystrophies are degenerative, causing symptoms such as impaired mobility, vision, speech and hearing, incontinence, inability to swallow and loss of cognitive skills.
-In some cases, they can sadly be terminal.
+In many cases, this sadly means a reduced or limited lifespan.